 A Coastal Management Program (CMP) is an action plan for Council and other authorities responsible for managing coastal zones to:

 - address coastal hazard risks

-- preserve habitats
+- preserve habitats and cultural uses

 - maintain or improve recreational amenity and resilience